 Pursuant to the RUS mortgage and related loan agreements, until the total of equities and margins equal or exceed 30% of total assets, the distribution of capital contributed by members in each year is limited generally to 25% of patronage capital and margins of the preceding year provided that, after giving effect to such distribution, the total equity will equal or exceed 20% of total assets.
-The equities and margins of the Cooperative represent 18% of the total assets at the balance sheet date.
-For the year ended December 31, 2019 no patronage capital was retired.
+The equities and margins of the Cooperative represent 20% and 18% of total assets as of December 31, 2020 and 2019, respectively.
+For the years ended December 31, 2020 and 2019, no patronage capital was retired.